 Cold War and Intelligence Operations

-During the Cold War, intelligence agencies on both sides adapted these methods.
+During the Cold War, intelligence agencies on both sides adopted these methods.
 The CIA encouraged economic and bureaucratic sabotage in Soviet-aligned states, while KGB operatives applied similar techniques in Western organizations.
 The Cold War became an era of shadow conflict, where economic and administrative disruptions were just as valuable as traditional espionage.

 Corporate Sabotage and Insider Threats